Hornbill-Docs/esp-user-guide/esp-user-guide/index.md

 The Platform User Guide will take you through the features that come as part of the Hornbill Platform.
 These features are shared between the available applications and the users that use them.

 Access to the Platform features will dependon rights, roles, and the user type of the logged in user.

+## What is Hornbill?
+Hornbill is a cloud-based work automation solution with a strong foundation in Enterprise Service Management, designed to efficiently manage, deliver, and offer services to both customers and employees.

+## Who can use the Hornbill Platform?
+The platform can be used by several different types of people for different purposes.
+The platform profides a secure login to the features that each user has been given the rights to.

+The applications and utilities available for each user will depend on the type of user and the roles that they have been assigned.